perforce/p4prometheus/INSTALL.md

     sudo systemctl restart prometheus

-#### Substituting VictoriMetrics for Prometheus in Grafana
+#### Substituting Victoria Metrics for Prometheus in Grafana

-If using VictoriaMetrics, then you should:
+If using Victoria Metrics, then you should:

 * Create a suitable data source in Grafana (e.g. `http://localhost:8428`)
 * Change existing dashboards to use it instead of Prometheus (it is API compatible)